Companions to the Andrews-Gordon and Andrews-Bressoud Identities and Recent Conjectures of Capparelli, Meurman, Primc, and Primc: Introduction

+As it turns out, turn out to be exactly the same as the bivariate generating functions found by Warnaar~\cite{WarnCyl}: the multisums given in Theorems~\ref{thm:mainresult1} and~\ref{thm:mainresult2} can be obtained by taking the limit as $L\to \infty$ in equations (7.24) and (7.25) of his paper.

+Partition bijections are always treasured in the field; we note the bijective proofs of the Rogers--Ramanujan identities offered by Adriano Garsia and Stephen Milne~\cite{GarMil} and Bressoud and Doron Zeilberger~\cite{BZ}.
+Igor Pak~\cite{PakSurvey} offers a comprehensive survey of partition bijections.
+Remarkably, Corteel~\cite{Cort} gave a bijective proof of the second Rogers--Ramanujan identity divided by $(q;q)_\infty$:

+using two-rowed cylindric partitions of profile $(3,0)$.
+Inspired by her work, the last result of our paper is a bijection between two-rowed cylindric partitions of profile $(2\ell+1,0)$ and pairs $(\lambda,\mu)$, where $\lambda$ is an ordinary partition and $\mu$ is a $[k_0,k_1,\dots,k_\ell]=[1,0,\dots,0]$-admissible partition of Capparelli, Meurman, Primc, and Primc on $2\ell$ rows.

 The rest of the paper is organized as follows.
-In section 2, we produce functional equations for the generating functions for the admissible partitions on arrays with $2\ell$ rows, corresponding to the Andrews-Gordon case.
-We illustrate our work with an example in the case $\ell=4$.
-In section 3, we carry out computations to derive relations between multisums based on those on the right side of~\eqref{eq:mainresult1}.
-Once again, our work is illustrated in the $\ell=4$ case.
-We then use the results of section 3 in section 4 to show that the series $T_i(z,q)$ do, in fact, satisfy the same functional equations as the generating functions from section 2, which allows us to prove Theorem \ref{thm:mainresult1}.
-Sections 5, 6, and 7 repeat this work for arrays on $2\ell-1$ rows (corresponding to the Andrews-Bressoud case), where section 5 works with functional equations for generating functions of admissible partitions, section 6 deals with multisum relations, and section 7 completes the proof of Theorem \ref{thm:mainresult2}.
-We conclude in section 8 with some avenues for further research.
+In Section~\ref{sec:partitions2}, we produce functional equations for the generating functions for the admissible partitions on arrays with $2\ell$ rows, corresponding to the Andrews--Gordon case.
+In Section~\ref{sec:comp}, we complete our proof of Theorem \ref{thm:mainresult1} by arguing that the appropriate bivariate multisums do, in fact, satisfy the same functional equations as the generating functions from Section~\ref{sec:partitions2}.
+Sections~\ref{sec:partitions4} and \ref{sec:comp5} repeat this work for arrays on $2\ell-1$ rows (corresponding to the Andrews--Bressoud case).
+Section~\ref{sec:6} deals with two-rowed cylindric partitions and the aforementioned bijective arguments.
+Section~\ref{sec:conc7} provides some thoughts about further research suggested by this paper.
+Appendix~\ref{sec:appendix} illustrates several of the computations of this paper by explicitly demonstrating them in the case $\ell=4$.